Halloween is the beginning of the official holiday season around our home.

 If your child is having difficulty getting the shapes within their place, you can add adhesive velcro to the back of some blocks and to the center of the mats.

-This is a great way to get your child starting using these mats.
+This is a great way to get your child to start using these mats.
 Once they begin getting better at placing them where they belong, use mats without the velcro.

 Very young kids like toddlers or preschoolers can use these pattern blocks to learn their colors.
 Talk to them while they play and ask questions like, “Can you find the red blocks?”